ikerl/giltzarrapo/README.md

 from giltzarrapo import Giltzarrapo Giltzarrapo().readEncrypted('file.txt.enc').decrypt('AES passwd', 'RSA privkey file', 'privkey passphrase').save('file.txt.dec')
 ```
 The file 'file.txt.enc' is decrypted with the password 'AES passwd' and the private key at 'RSA privkey file'.
+If the key was generated using a passphrase it must be specified at 'privkey passphrase', otherwise it is not required assuming a value of ''.
 The decrypted file is saved at 'file.txt.dec'
 &nbsp;

 ##### Other options